Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Introduction

 Here we explicitly study the form of the time-dependent Rabi frequencies required to decouple an atomic qutrit from the environmental noise while also executing quantum operations, also validating the approximations involved in the protection scheme.
 Most of the previous investigations used pulsed dynamical decoupling of qubits~\cite{PhysRevLett.82.2417,PhysRevLett.83.4888,doi:10.1080/09500340408235288,PhysRevA.85.032331}.
-In the case of laser fields driving two-photon transitions in qutrits, gaussian-shaped time-dependent Rabi frequencies~\cite{PhysRevA.85.032331} have been studied in detail.
-The GCDD method does not use pulses, but in the case of qudits ($d$-level systems)~\cite{napolitano2019protecting}, it prescribes time-dependent Hamiltonians to generate any $\mathrm{SU}\left(d\right)$ operation continuously.
-Here we consider our illustrative model of atomic qutrits, addressing the possibility to tailor the necessary Rabi frequencies using currently available technological capabilities.
+In the case of laser fields driving two-photon transitions in qutrits, Gaussian-shaped time-dependent Rabi frequencies~\cite{PhysRevA.85.032331} have been studied in detail.
+The GCDD method does not use pulses, but in the case of qudits ($d$-level systems)~\cite{napolitano2019protecting}, it prescribes time-dependent Hamiltonians to generate any $\mathrm{SU}(d)$ operation continuously.
+Here we consider our illustrative model for an atomic qutrit, addressing the possibility to tailor the necessary Rabi frequencies using currently available technological capabilities.
 We estimate the validity of approximations and suggest values of the parameters that are currently achievable.
 We simulate the protection scheme under quite general environmental perturbations, during the operation of different kinds of quantum gates that act on the qutrit.
-We make use of continuous external fields, whose period $t_{0}$ is assumed shorter than the correlation time of the noise, to emulate an appropriate periodic time-dependent unitary evolution.
+We make use of continuous external fields, whose period $t_{0}$ is assumed shorter than the correlation time $\tau_c$ of the noise, to emulate an appropriate periodic time-dependent unitary evolution.
 It is worth emphasizing that, although here we address the qutrit model using a laser-atom system, the same analysis could be extended to qudit systems involving higher dimensions, as for example, another set of hyperfine levels of an atomic system, or to a treatment of more than a single qudit.
 We do not expect any qualitatively different impediments in such an extension to the general conclusions about our analysis presented here.
+We also stress that even if we use a specific atomic implementation for the qutrit, we consider as source of the external noise, in the same spirit of Ref.~\cite{napolitano2019protecting}, a very general model for the environment which is not specifically connected to a given experimental platform.